Chapter 2.14

 The following documents and instruments shall be presented to the city council for approval prior to execution by the mayor or city administrator:

-B. Instruments conveying real property.
-Any contract, agreement, lease, easement, bill of sale, or other instrument pertaining to the city’s disposition, conveyance or acquisition of real property, except to the extent these documents pertain to the acquisition of real property for purposes of an approved public works project in which case they shall not require council approval.
+B. Instruments Pertaining to Real Property.
+Any contract, agreement, lease, easement, bill of sale, or other instrument pertaining to the city’s disposition, conveyance or acquisition of real property.

-C. Any contract, agreement, or other document with a cost of more than $100,000.
+C. Any contract, agreement, or other document, not otherwise specifically delegated within this chapter, with a cost of more than $100,000.

 2.14.030 Mayor approval.

-The mayor, or the mayor’s designee, is authorized to approve and execute on behalf of the city of Tumwater any contract, agreement, document or instrument not otherwise subject to TMC 2.14.020.
+The mayor, or the mayor’s designee, is authorized to approve and execute on behalf of the city of Tumwater any contract, agreement, document, amendment or instrument not otherwise subject to TMC 2.14.020.

 2.14.040 Execution of documents – Delegation authorized.

-The mayor is authorized, but not required, to delegate to a department director, or the director’s designee, the authority to approve and execute on behalf of the city of Tumwater any contract, agreement, document or instrument which does not exceed $50,000 and is not otherwise subject to TMC 2.14.020.
+A. The mayor is authorized, but not required, to delegate to a department director, or the director’s designee, the authority to approve and execute on behalf of the city of Tumwater any contract, agreement, document, amendment or instrument with an amount equal to or less than the amount delegated to the mayor and not otherwise subject to TMC 2.14.020.

 2.14.050 Minor purchases – Supplies.

-A department director, or his or her designee, acting within the department budget, is authorized to approve and execute documents for purchases of routine office and operating supplies.
+A department director, or their designee, acting within the department budget, is authorized to approve and execute documents for purchases of routine office and operating supplies.

 2.14.070 Rules and regulations for contracting.